History of Vanuatu: Decolonisation

 Perhaps the final political impetus towards independence was the central issue of land ownership which arose during the 1960s.
 The ancient customs of the Ni-Vanuatu meant that land was held in trust for future generations by the current custodians; Europeans viewed it more as a commodity and owned about 30% of the land area.
 This European-held land had been mostly cleared for coconut production, but when they began clearing more land for coconut production, protests began in both Santo and Malekula led by Jimmy Stevens and his kastom movement called "Nagriamel".

 In the 1960s France opposed Britain's desire to de-colonize the New Hebrides, fearing that the independence sentiment would be contagious in their mineral-rich colonial possessions in French New Caledonia.

 The first political party was established in the early 1970s and originally was called the New Hebrides National Party.
 One of the founders was Walter Lini, an Anglican Priest, who later became prime minister.
 Renamed the Vanua'aku Party in 1974, the party pushed for independence.
-A Representative Assembly was created in 1975 but dissolved in 1977 after demands for the elimination of government-appointees and immediate independence.
+New Hebrides Representative Assembly was created in 1975 but dissolved in 1977 after demands for the elimination of government-appointees and immediate independence.
 In 1979 foreign owners were dispossessed and received compensation from their own governments and a date was set for full independence.

 France was unhappy.
 Significant rebellions occurred on Tanna and Espiritu Santo and paperwork revealed the direct culpability of France in its desire to see Espiritu Santo become a separate French colony.
 Philippe Allonneau, the French representative, even succeeded in being recognized as King of Espiritu Santo by the island's tribal chiefs.